mSorok/NaturalProductsOnline/README.md

 # NaturalProductsOnline

-NaturalProductsOnline is web app for the COCONUT database of openly available natural products structures.
+NaturalProductsOnline is the web application for the COCONUT database of openly available natural products structures.